-A graduate who has lost their original diploma or requests a duplicate due to a name change must make a request through the Office of the Registrar.
+A graduate who has lost their original diploma, wants an additional diploma, or requests a duplicate due to a name change must make a request through the Office of the Registrar.
 If a request is based on a name change, the request must be accompanied by legal documentation supporting the change.
 The cost for a replacement diploma is \$150.00.
 A new diploma will have the word "duplicate" printed on it.
+If you do not want the word "duplicate" on the diploma, you will need to return your original diploma prior to your replacement being requested.